codywall/codywall/README.md

 - 🔥 I enjoy working with React and static site generators like [GatsbyJS](https://www.gatsbyjs.com).

-- 💡 I'm currently learning more about serverless technologies.
+- 💡 I'm currently learning animation with ThreeJS.

 - 🤝 View my [portfolio](https://codywall.com) and connect with me on [LinkedIn](https://www.linkedin.com/in/codycwall)!